sam0402/ArchQ/README.md

 6. Use `ssh name@hostname.local` or `ssh name@ip.address` to login ArchQ system and configure.
 (Use [PuTTY](https://www.putty.org) for Windows)

-   Enter command `config` for setting kernel version, partitions, NFS client, ethernet, squeezelite and Airplay.
+   Enter command `config` for setting kernel version, partitions, NFS client, SMB/CIFS client, ethernet, squeezelite and Airplay.

 7. Use command `sensors` to check the temperature of CPU, which is not too high.